Best Health Insurance in South Carolina (2026)

 Best Health Insurance in South Carolina: Bottom Line

-Ambetter, First Choice Next and Blue Cross Blue Shield top South Carolina's health insurance rankings for 2026.
-Ambetter offers the best balance of affordable monthly rates and reasonable out-of-pocket costs, while Blue Cross Blue Shield provides the cheapest premiums but higher deductibles.
+Ambetter, First Choice Next and Blue Cross Blue Shield are the top health insurance providers in South Carolina for 2026.
+Ambetter offers the best balance of affordable monthly rates and reasonable out-of-pocket costs, while Blue Cross Blue Shield provides a broader selection of network types along with the cheapest premiums but higher deductibles.

 Ensure you get the best insurance rate.
 Compare quotes from the top insurance companies.